SolarLune/tetra3d/readme.md

 ```

 That's basically it.
 Note that Tetra3D is, indeed, a work-in-progress and so will require time to get to a good state.
 But I feel like it works pretty well and feels pretty solid to work with as is.
-So, yeah.
+Feel free to examine the examples folder for a couple of examples showing how Tetra3D works - simply change to their directory and calling `go run .` should work.

 ## What's missing?